I walk about the platform, the early morning beginning to warm around me. The barriers come down but I can’t see the train coming.

 ‘He’s kicking,’ she says.
 ‘Can you feel him?’

-I wrap my arms around her, put both hands on her backside and nod as my unborn son is kicking me in the head.
+I wrap my arms around her, put both hands on her backside and nod as my unborn son kicks me in the head.

 ‘I wonder what he’ll look like.’